A study of online sperm donors markets shows women value more than just money when it comes to choosing a father for their children.

-The world-first research will be published in the Journal of Bioeconomics, but Mr Whyte said it wasn’t the end of the work.
+The world-first research will appear in the Journal of Bioeconomics, but Mr. Whyte stated it wasn’t the end of the work.

 “These sorts of sperm sharing websites have only been around for about five years, and what’s going to be interesting is will that change, and will more women seek to use these services?,” he said.